roket1428/darkman-time/README.md

 These scripts individually configure different components and applications.

-Sample and reference scripts are included in this repository, and further contributions for specific tools or environments are welcome.
+Sample and reference scripts are included in the `examples` directory, and further contributions for specific applications or environments are welcome.

 Hint: `$XDG_DATA_DIRS` usually matches these, amongst others: